Houzeo simplifies the process of selling your home

 Those steps include listing and marketing a property, pricing a home, filling out federal and state disclosures, finding an attorney or escrow company, comparing offers and closing out the transaction.

 The goal is to bring transparency, simplicity and efficiency to selling one’s home.
-Houzeo users will know exactly where they might be at any stage of the process and what they need to complete to move onto the next stage.
+Houzeo users will know exactly where they might be at any stage of the process and what they need to complete to move on to the next stage.

 -